• Articles

 • User Story Mapping: This technique involves creating a visual representation of requirements in a hierarchical manner.
 It helps in identifying dependencies between requirements and allows teams to prioritize based on the critical path or essential user journeys.

 • 100-Point Method: In this technique, stakeholders are given a fixed number of points (e.g., 100) to distribute among the requirements based on their importance.
-The requirements with higher point allocations are considered higher priority.
+The requirements with higher point allocations are considered a higher priority.

 63. What documents are needed by a business analyst?
 Which documents have you prepared in your previous work?